evansolomon/_sh/README.md

 python setup.py
 ```

 That will give you a prompt where you can type the directory that you want to link `_sh` to.
-Here I'll set it up to live in me `~/bin` directory.
+Here I'll set it up to live in my `~/bin` directory.

 ```
 Welcome to _sh.